Lukevdb01/mellow-motion-school-exercise/sintlucas/FDD/FDD.md

 - mobile first responsive
 - Easy to navigate
 - A personality test
+- if you make the character mad it changes color to show emotions

 # Could have
 - Background Music / Sound Effects
 - Progress Summary at End
+- scene transition eyes blinking

 # Won't have
 - Log in system